jdevfullstack-tutorials/github-for-non-code-writers/README.md

 use, say, online word processors.
-But you want to avoid specific platforms, because once you have utilized it, you are confined to that.
+But you want to avoid specific platforms, because once you have utilized one, you are confined to that.
 No matter what, once you open a certain document using a different platform or